ellakoa/postcard-poem/content/posts/the-silence-of-snow.md

 author: Caroline Whitehouse
 date: 2023-12-31T08:00:20.974Z
 ---
-On this particular year, overnight snow closed many roads including Whitfield Hill.
-What a novelty to walk down the centre of this usually busy road, while a courageous workforce worked tirelessly at trying to clear it.
-Many families took advantage of this 'Snow day' to dust off their sleighs and embrace the opportunity to have. fun.
+This particular year, overnight snow closed many roads, including Whitfield Hill.
+It was a novelty walking down the centre of this usually busy road.
+A courageous workforce worked tirelessly trying to clear it.
+Many families took advantage of the 'Snow Day' to dust off their sleighs and embrace the opportunity to have fun.